Contact the Bereavement Services teamContact us

 All headstones, memorials and inscriptions must be authorised by the council in advance.
 There is no requirement for a headstone or memorial to be erected.
 This is a matter of choice for the family or executors.

-Memorial benches in parks and cemetaries can be arranged.
+Memorial benches in parks and cemeteries can be arranged.

 Contact Bereavement Services for more information.